The Road to Glasgow

 For many years, progress on climate change was made in small increments.
 Though, as the science has become more pressing, and the dire state regarding our current rate of damage to the planet has become more apparent, the climate movement has been stepped up to high gear.
 Activist groups all over the world are calling out to governments for stricter legislation on global emissions, climate justice and equity, and many more immediate issues.

 From October 31 this year, world leaders, scientists, business executives, activists, and civil society, will be meeting in Glasgow for two weeks of talks and negotiations on new global climate change legislation at the 26th Conference of the Parties.
 The expectations for this event could not be higher.
 It will be the destination of a journey that started 29 years ago.
-Part 1 of this series brings us from then till now.

 From Rio to Kyoto